Lauryn Tanner | President

 Major: Biomedical Sciences

 Dana John is an IB graduate from Strawberry Crest High School.
-She is currently a second year Biomedical Sciences major and a candidate for the 7 year B.S./M.D. program through Morsani College of Medicine.
-Dana currently works as a Medical Assistant in hopes of becoming a doctor one day.
-She was a National Merit Scholar and graduated top 10 in her class.
-Dana was awarded the Athena Society Young Woman of Promise Award and was given the opportunity to intern for Congresswoman Kathy Castor.
-She also took on various projects such as improving the educational system in a small rural village of Costa Rica.
-She served as President of “Chargerthon,” during which she inspired a 133% increase in membership and raised over $43k for the patients at Johns Hopkins All Children’s Hospital.
-Dana continued her passion for Dance Marathon by joining USF’s “Bulls for Kids” and serving on the Marketing Committee.
-She also serves as director of the Publicity and Campaigns Committee of "Doctors Without Borders" where she advocates for equality and accessibility of medical care.
+She is currently a third-year Biomedical Sciences major and a candidate for the 7-year B.S./M.D. program through Morsani College of Medicine.
+She hopes to pursue a career in pediatric psychiatry to serve medicine's most vulnerable and underrepresented populations.
+Dana was a National Merit Scholar and graduated in the top 10 of her class.
+She was awarded the Athena Society Young Woman of Promise Award and allowed to intern for Congresswoman Kathy Castor.
+She also took on various projects, such as improving the educational system in a small rural village in Costa Rica.
+Dana is particularly passionate about her involvement with Dance Marathon, in which she has held several leadership positions over the last 6 years to fundraise and plan events for Johns Hopkins All Children's Hospital.

 In her free time, she loves to read, dance, go to the beach, and spend time with family and friends.
-She is beyond thankful for the opportunity to join the Kosove Society and continue to make a difference in her community.
+She is beyond thankful to be a part of the Kosove Society and continue to make a difference in her community.

 (She/Her)